ke2ulpatani/CSC519-checkbox.io-pipeline/Test/README.md

 # Test Milestone

 ## Discussions
 In this milestone, we discussed on how to iterate over already exsiting code base.
-We split our work into two parts, one, commands which needed additional functionality such as ```pipeline setup --gh-user <username> --gh-pass <password>```and second commands which needed a separate functionaly such as ```pipeline useful-tests -c 100```.
-Further, we majorly on splittig the task such that no one is overwhelmed or cause any inter task dependability which could hinder a team member.
+We splitted our work into two parts, one, commands which needed additional functionality such as ```pipeline setup --gh-user <username> --gh-pass <password>```and second commands which needed a separate functionaly such as ```pipeline useful-tests -c 100```.
+Further, we majorly focussed on splitting the tasks such that no one is overwhelmed or cause any inter task dependability which could hinder a team member.
 Since the code base was increasing and getting complex, we started reviewing each other pull request thoroughly and maintained a SDLC ethics.
 Due to current situations, we couldn't meet daily so we used to have bug session over video calls and try to solve problem together remotely.

 ## Implementation
 1. `pipeline setup --gh-user <username> --gh-pass <password>`